kdj309/Kartik-Portfolio/README.md

 ## 🚀 About Me
-I'm a full-stack developer this is portfolio project where I learned all fundamentals of sass through this project
+I'm a full-stack developer this is portfolio project

 ## 🛠 Skills